Homing and position management

 In the case of the left picture, the light enters into the sensor at the home position, but in the picture on the right, the light is blocked at the home position.

 There are two types of sensors, one that turns on when light enters and one that turns on when light is interrupted.
-In the case of the above Omron sensor, the action is toggled by connecting "L" and "+" terminals.
+In the case of the above Omron sensor, the action is toggled by connecting the "L" and "+"" terminals.

 The mechanism and sensor must be combined in such a way that the sensor pin goes from HIGH to LOW at the home position.

-In the example on the picture above left, the response position of the home sensor will differ between clockwise and counterclockwise, depending on the size of the hole.
-The STEP400 can notify both HIGH to LOW and LOW to HIGH changes of the home sensor by OSC messages.
+In the left example on the picture above, the response position of the home sensor will differ between clockwise and counterclockwise, depending on the size of the hole.
+The controller can notify both HIGH to LOW and LOW to HIGH changes of the home sensor by OSC messages.
 The message also includes the rotation direction, so you can align the home position if you write a conditional sequence for each rotation direction.
 This reporting can be configured with